flayner2/TaIGa/README.md

 though, if your genome file contains three 'Apis mellifera' records and two 'Homo sapiens' records.
 It will only consider the first record it finds.

---multi: This changes TaIGa's behaviour to, instead of expecting a list of names, to expect a Genbank format genome file with multiple records from multiple, different organisms.
+**--multi**: This changes TaIGa's behaviour to, instead of expecting a list of names, to expect a Genbank format genome file with multiple records from multiple, different organisms.
 TaIGa does check for duplicate names and ignores them.

---tid: This changes TaIGa's behaviour to, instead of expecting any sort of name-based input, to expect a text file with a list of valid TaxIDs for a collection of organisms (or taxon levels).
+**--tid**: This changes TaIGa's behaviour to, instead of expecting any sort of name-based input, to expect a text file with a list of valid TaxIDs for a collection of organisms (or taxon levels).
 This is incompatible with the '-c' option, as TaIGa skips the spelling correction when run with TaxIDs.

 ### Other Options:

--c: This enables TaIGa's name correcting functionality.
+**-c**: This enables TaIGa's name correcting functionality.
 The usefulness of this is discussed below.
-This is incompatible with '--tid'.
+This is incompatible with
+'--tid'.
 See '--tid' above.

--t: This sets the maximum number of retries TaIGa will do when fetching for taxonomic information for an organism.
+**-t**: This sets the maximum number of retries TaIGa will do when fetching for taxonomic information for an organism.
 This can be very useful as Entrez will many times return broken responses.
 Default: 5.

--v: This disables TaIGa's standard verbose mode.
+**-v**: This disables TaIGa's standard verbose mode.
 If you use this option, TaIGa will print to the screen no more.
 Instead, it will automatically generate a log file called 'TaIGa_run.log' inside the folder TaIGa is in.
 This log file will contain all information about that particular TaIGa run.